Katharineoyh/gettingandcleaningdata/Code_book.md

 # CodeBook for run_analysis.r Getting and Cleaning Data Project

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book that describes the variables, the data, and any transformations or work that are performed to clean up the data.

 ## The Data Source